 Determine How You Function Best in All Aspects of Your Day

 This part is really fun.
-I want you to think about all aspects of your day.
+I want you to think about all aspects of your day as a freelancer.
 Then let them pretty organically flow into a schedule.
 For me, I brush my teeth and do all of that first thing when I wake up.
 That’s how I prefer it.
 Then I begin working.
 I enjoy cooking a large breakfast so I allow time for that.
 I’m also more productive when I take a 15-minute morning break.
 I’m also more productive when I have a proper lunch.
 So I usually take a full hour to cook something tasty and listen to an audio book.

 Get Specific on What You Do During Your ‘Work’ Time